-Local tv advertising isn’t what it used to, but there’s a reason that you still see ads on TV.
-A study from Statista estimates that TV advertising revenue in the US is set to grow by 1.4% between 2018 and 2023.
+Local TV advertising isn’t what it used to be, but there’s a reason you still see ads on TV.
+A study from Statista estimates that TV advertising revenue in the U.S. is set to grow by 1.4% between 2018 and 2023.

 So while growth isn’t done and certain avenues aren’t exactly dead, they look like they’re starting to plateau.